 I am able to supervise student research in several areas of early modern British history, such as:

-I am currently on the supervisory team of three Midlands3Cities PhD theses.
+I am currently on the supervisory team of three Midlands4Cities PhD theses.

-Third-year UG modules taught: V13136 British Civil Wars, Special Subject (module convenor, seminar tutor); V13241 Dissertation (dissertation supervisor)
+Third-year UG modules taught: HIST3023 British Civil Wars, Special Subject (module convenor, seminar tutor); Dissertation (dissertation supervisor)

-Postgraduate modules taught to date: V144474 Exploring English Identity (seminar tutor), V14551 War and Society: Concepts and Comparisons (seminar tutor) and V1D532 Theory and Evidence, core module (seminar tutor).
+Postgraduate modules taught to date: HIST4019 Exploring English Identity (seminar tutor), HIST4064 Conflict and Coexistence in Early Modern Europe (seminar tutor) and HIST4025/4068 Research Methods in History (seminar tutor).

 My main interests lie in social, cultural, religious and military aspects of later seventeenth-century Britain.
 My interest in the British Civil Wars - particularly in the experiences of war widows… read more

-APPLEBY, DAVID J., 2018.
+APPLEBY, DAVID J., 2020.
 Sermons and Preaching.
 In: JOHN COFFEY, ed., The Oxford History of Protestant Dissenting Traditions: Volume 1: Beginnings to the Toleration Act 1.
 Oxford University Press.
-(In Press.)